microsoft/FluidFramework/routerlicious/packages/server/routerlicious/src/paparazzi/README.md

 and the client.
 This enables a connected client join in with a pool of server Paparazzi instances to perform snapshotting and intelligence on a document.

-Paparazzi instances connect to TMZ to receive instructions on what operations to perform on the document.
+Paparazzi instances connect to Foreman to receive instructions on what operations to perform on the document.